TOMATOES: Topology and Material Optimization for Latent Heat Thermal Energy Storage Devices: Related Work

 \subsection{Thermal Energy Storage}

 The rapid growth of renewable energy and the increasing variability of supply and demand highlight the need for next generation energy storage systems \cite{sarbu2018comprehensive}.
 A wide range of storage technologies has been developed to address these challenges, including electrochemical systems \cite{yang2011electrochemical}, mechanical storage \cite{alami2020mechanical}, and TES \cite{sarbu2018comprehensive}, each with distinct operating principles, efficiency levels, costs, and environmental impacts \cite{gur2018review, rahman2022recent}.
-Among these, TES plays an important role in applications involving heat management and renewable energy integration \cite{rehman2015pumped}.
+Among these, TES plays a vital role in applications involving heat management and the integration of renewable energy \cite{rehman2015pumped}.
 TES systems are typically classified into three categories: sensible heat, latent heat, and thermochemical storage \cite{sarbu2018comprehensive}.
-Sensible storage, while widely deployed in hot water tanks and packed-bed systems, generally exhibit lower storage densities compared with latent and thermochemical TES types \cite{sarbu2018comprehensive, zhang2016thermal}.
+Sensible storage, while widely deployed in hot water tanks and packed-bed systems, generally exhibits lower storage densities compared to latent and thermochemical TES types \cite{sarbu2018comprehensive, zhang2016thermal}.
 Furthermore, thermochemical storage can achieve high energy density, but it relies on reversible chemical reactions that require high material stability and introduce significant complexity in terms of kinetics and long-term durability \cite{bauer2021fundamentals, gur2018review}.
-Whereas, latent heat storage combines high storage density with nearly isothermal charging and discharging, which makes it well suited for renewable integration and thermal management applications \cite{sarbu2018comprehensive, pizzolato2017TO_PCM, tian2021bionic}.
+Latent heat storage combines high storage density with nearly isothermal charging and discharging, making it well suited for renewable integration and thermal management applications \cite{sarbu2018comprehensive, pizzolato2017TO_PCM, tian2021bionic}.